WASTE & BUDGET TIPS

 Package your own treats and snacks.
 Buy the large package of snacks and a box of baggies and make your own individually wrapped packages to grab on the run.

-Buy less canned and packaged convenience foods and shred your own lettuce and cheese.
+Buy fewer canned and packaged convenience foods and shred your own lettuce and cheese.

 Clean out your fridge and cupboards once a month.
 Use up what you bought before buying more.